jnozzi/cocoadev.com/markdown/NSHostBlocks.md

-Anyone know why General/NSHost would block, especially when looking up the local host name or trying to get the currentHost addresses?
+Anyone know why NSHost would block, especially when looking up the local host name or trying to get the currentHost addresses?
 Any way around it?
 Its causing my app to beachball everytime a lookup takes forever (only on certain network configurations).

 ----
 Sounds like a DNS server isn't responding (or is misconfigured to an IP address that doesn't respond).
 In general it is bad to make synchronous calls to any networking from the main thread, because there's always the possibility that you will have delays.
-Try spinning your General/NSHost stuff into a secondary thread instead.
+Try spinning your NSHost stuff into a secondary thread instead.

 ----
-I think General/CFHost provides support for asynchronous address resolution.
+I think CFHost provides support for asynchronous address resolution.

 ----